yenniprasanna/front/README.md

 # Colloki Femininity and Wellness 🌺

 A modern, responsive wellness website designed specifically for women's health and wellbeing.
-Built with React and FastAPI, this platform provides comprehensive resources for physical, mental, and emotional wellness.
+Built with React and FastAPI, this platform provides comprehensive resources for physical, mental, and emotional wellness.created a dynamic women health and wellness e-commerce website.

 ## ✨ Features